If you are new to Linn County or missed the pre-registration deadline, it is still possible to register and vote on election day.

 At your correct polling place, you will need to prove who you are (ID) and where you live (residence).
 The best document to bring is your valid Iowa driver's license with your current address.

 If you do not have an Iowa driver's license, then you may use a photo ID this is current, valid and contain an expiration date.
 Below is a list of acceptable forms of ID:

 At this time, digital forms of identification are not accepted.

 If your photo ID does not contain your current address, you may use another document to prove where you live if it contains your name and current address.
 Below is a list of acceptable proofs of residence:

-At this time, digital forms of residence are not accepted.
+Digital forms of residence are accepted.

 If you cannot provide ID and/or where you reside, then a registered voter from the precinct you currently reside in may attest for you.
 You and the attester will be required to sign an oath swearing the statements are true.

 The attester must present an ID to attest for you.